Patch Adams (film): Plot

-Production

-Development

-Paul Attanasio was brought in as a script doctor to work on the film prior to shooting.

-The film was shot in three locations: Mare Island, California (near San Francisco), Asheville, North Carolina, and the University of North Carolina at Chapel Hill.
-A diner was temporarily placed in Point Richmond (a neighborhood in Richmond, California) and served as the university diner.
-Several interior classroom scenes were filmed on the campus of the University of California, Berkeley.

-The film has several major departures from Adams's real history.
-One is that the character of Carin Fisher is fictional but is analogous to a real-life friend of Adams (a man) who was murdered under similar circumstances.
-Another difference is the 47-year-old Robin Williams portraying Adams as enrolling in medical school very late in his life, his older age even being brought up in dialogue.
-In reality, Adams started medical school immediately and his educational progress was quite normal for a physician: he graduated high school at 18, college at 22, and medical school at 26.

 Reception

 Box office

-The film was released on December 25, 1998, in the United States and Canada, and grossed $25.2 million in 2,712 theaters in its opening weekend, ranking number one at the box office.
-It achieved the third-highest December opening weekend, behind Titanic and Scream 2.
-It went on to set a record for having the highest Christmas opening weekend, beating Michael.
-The film would hold this record until 2000 when Cast Away took it.
+Patch Adams was released on December 25, 1998, in the United States and Canada, and grossed $25.2 million in 2,712 theaters in its opening weekend, ranking number one at the box office.
+Upon opening, it achieved the third-highest December opening weekend, behind Titanic and Scream 2.
+Additionally, it went on to beat out Michael to generate the highest Christmas opening weekend.
+The film would maintain this record until 2000 when Cast Away took it.
 After its first weekend, it was number two for four weeks.
 The film grossed $135 million in the United States and Canada, and $67.3 million in other territories, totaling $202.3 million worldwide.